Managing your Board of Directors in a way that they are informed, effective, and engaged is a priority for any nonprofit leader.

 When you have so many other things to deal with, it often gets put on the back burner.

-Today’s episode will look at one strategy to strengthen a Nonprofit Board involvement- by matching their skills and interests with your agency’s needs.
+Today’s episode will look at one strategy to strengthen Nonprofit Board member involvement.
+The key is to match their skills and interests with your agency’s needs.

 You can find the episode at https://relishyourrole/com/26